Waynes-Wu/apdev/README.md

 Logging of activity:

-Activities throughout the database will be presented upon clicking the **Transcript Records** button and a table weill pop-up baed on the database's activities.
+Activities throughout the database will be presented upon clicking the **Transcript Records** button and a table weill pop-up based on the database's activities.